Skip to main content

 #

+The fun part is making the waves interactive.
 There are two components to making objects float on top of our waves:

 • Position: move the object up and down so it sits on top of the water.